ldf98/samsungctl/README.md

 Onto the library.

 samsungctl is a library and a command line tool for remote controlling Samsung televisions via a TCP/IP connection.
 It currently supports 2008+ TVs with Ethernet or Wi-Fi connectivity.
 That includes the H and J model year TV's as well as the TV's that have the latest Samsung firmware that makes use of an SSL based websocket connection.

-On all TV's you will be prompted to accept the connection ON THE TV.
+On all TV's you will be prompted to accept the connection this prompt gets displayed ON THE TV.
 You will have 30 seconds to do this before it errors out.
-There is a slight variation to this when using this library on 2014 and 2015 year TV's (H and J). a pin will be displayed on the TV that will have to be entered when prompted to by the library.
+There is a slight variation to this, on 2014 and 2015 year TV's (H and J) a pin will be displayed ON THE TV that will have to be entered when prompted to ON YOUR PC.

 This program IS NOT the same one that is available on the Python Packaging Index (Pypi).
 I do not have access to that and unfortunately the original author Ape has been on hiatus for some time.
 He may no longer be maintaining the library.

 So for the time being you will need to clone this repository and install it using the directions below.